 - Explode (fire crackers, cherry bombs, etc.)

 - Rocket (bottle rockets, roman candles, etc.)

 Use only fireworks labeled "Safe and Sane" and only the way they are designed.
-"Safe and Sane" fireworks are legal for use in Clark County and neighboring jurisdictions only from June 28 through July 4 each year when authorized vendors are permitted to sell them.
+"Safe and Sane" fireworks are legal for use in Clark County and neighboring jurisdictions only from June 28 through midnight July 4.
+"Safe and Sane" fireworks are sold only by authorized vendors who are permitted to sell them.
 Remember: No fireworks of any kind, even those labeled "safe and sane" are ever allowed on federal lands including Red Rock, Mt.
 Charleston, and Lake Mead.

 How to Handle Fireworks Safely

-- Be a good neighbor when using fireworks.
-In consideration of residents sensitive to loud noises (including the elderly, veterans, children and pets), plan to set off fireworks before 10 p.m. during the July 4th week.
+- Be a good neighbor when using fireworks, and be considerate of those who are sensitive to loud noises especially the elderly, veterans, children and pets.

 - Place fireworks on a flat, hard surface like a parking lot in a clear area away from buildings, vehicles and dry brush.

 - Have a pre-connected garden hose handy in case of fire.

 - Never carry fireworks in your pocket or shoot them into metal or class containers.